OTUSOFE365025/assignment-3-django-and-energy-tutorial-groups-36-crn-45894/README.md

 ![Django](https://img.shields.io/badge/Django_ORM-Standalone-blue)
 ![Python](https://img.shields.io/badge/Python-yellow)

 This project uses the database components of Django without using the rest of Django (i.e. running a web server)!
-This project is built off of [Dan Caraon's Django-ORM](https://github.com/dancaron/Django-ORM) project. :tada: Our project takes advantage of Django ORM Standalone to implement a simple, randomized cash register.
+This project is built off of [Dan Caraon's Django-ORM](https://github.com/dancaron/Django-ORM) project. :tada: Our project takes advantage of Django ORM Standalone to implement a simple cash register.
 It does not use the request/response functionalty of a client/server web application that Django also provides, which means it is made to run locally.

 :gear: Requirements
 -------------------